 Therefore, in view of all of the above, the lawyer is required to determine if he can adequately and competently represent the prospective client in view of the fact that this individual had previously been an adverse party in a matter in which the lawyer was involved.

-In reviewing EC 5-1, EC 5-2, EC 5-14, EC 5-15, EC 5-16, EC 5-19, and EC 5-21, if the lawyer and the prospective client determine that the lawyer will exercise his professional judgment within the bounds of the law, solely for the benefit of the prospective client and will be free of compromising influences and any possible prior prejudices against the prospective client, then this Committee determines that the lawyer will not be in conflict with Canon 5 of the Code of Professional Responsibility of the Mississippi State Bar.
+If the lawyer and the prospective client determine that the lawyer will exercise his professional judgment within the bounds of the law, solely for the benefit of the prospective client and will be free of compromising influences and any possible prior prejudices against the prospective client, then this Committee determines that the lawyer will not be in conflict with Rule 1.9, MRPC.